samishafique786/ci-cd-gitlab-to-gke/README.md

     *   Commit your application code and the repository files (`.gitlab-ci.yml`, etc.).
     *   Push to the `main` branch of your self-hosted GitLab repository.
     *   Monitor the pipeline execution in the GitLab CI/CD section.

+## Accessing the Deployed Application

+Once the pipeline completes successfully:

+1. Find the external IP of the LoadBalancer service:
+    ```bash
+    kubectl get service my-app-service -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
+    ```
+2. Open your web browser and navigate to `http://<EXTERNAL_IP>`.
+You should see your deployed application